Vintage British Calculators

 The Hanimex BC808 is shown at the bottom of this page for comparison.

-Alas, in 1975 "The Times" reported on casualties among the calculator manufacturers due a price war[2]:
+Alas, in 1975 "The Times" in a special section reported on casualties among the calculator manufacturers due to a price war[2]:

 Newlyn Electronics manufactured control equipment, and in the mid-1970s it also produced several models of Gemini calculator, before going into liquidation in 1976.
 It may be that Newlyn Electronics was a sub-contractor of Emihus and also a distributor of the calculators.